sathomas/jsDataV.is/src/text/ch8/03-vizviews.md

 ## Views for Visualizations

 Now that we've seen how to use Backbone.js views to separate data from its presentation, we can consider how to use the same approach for data visualizations.
 When the presentation is simple <span class="smcp">HTML</span> markup—as in the previous section's table—it's easy to use templates to view a model.
-Templates, however, aren't sophisticated enough to handle data visualizations.
-For those we'll need to modify our approach.
+But templates aren't sophisticated enough to handle data visualizations, so we'll need to modify our approach for those.

 The data from the Nike+ service offers lots of opportunity for visualizations.
 Each run, for example, may include a record of the user's heart rate, instantaneous pace, and cumulative distance, recorded every 10 seconds.
 Runs may also include the user's <span class="smcp">GPS</span> coordinates captured every second.
-That type of data suggests both charts and maps, and in this section we'll add both to our application.
+That type of data lends itself to both charts and maps, and in this section we'll add both to our application.

 ### Step 1: Define the Additional Views

 As we did in the previous section, we'll rely on Yeoman to create the scaffolding for our additional views.
-One view, we'll call it _Details,_ will act as the overall view for the details of an individual run.
+One view, which we'll call _Details,_ will act as the overall view for the details of an individual run.
 Within that view we'll create three additional views each showing a different aspect of the run.
 We can think of these views in a hierarchy.

 * Details: a detailed view of a single run
  * Properties: the full set of properties associated with the run